henrysky/astroNN/docs/source/neuralnets/BCNN.rst

 =============================

 The problem is a linear regression problem, we have some input data :math:`X` and output data :math:`Y` and we want to find :math:`w` such that :math:`Y = wX`.
-Suppse we use Mean Squared Error (L2) loss which is commonly found in neural network.
+Suppose we use Mean Squared Error (L2) loss which is commonly found in neural network.
 The objective :math:`(Y-wX)^2`

 First step, we need to somehow change this to a probability.
 You want to maximizing the